chantastic/sites/chan.dev/src/content/posts/show-more-component.md

 ---

-## Hide button if below height threshhold
+## Hide button if below height threshold

-This component has no purpose if content height is under our `100px` threshold.
+This component has no purpose if the content height is below our `100px` threshold.
-Hide the the "Show more" button if height is less than `100px`.
+Hide the "Show more" button if the height is less than `100px`.
 Use the Logical AND operator (`&&`).

 ```diff lang="jsx"